• Skip to primary navigation

 • Slice and use them as part of a sandwich filling.

-• Wrap sliced mushrooms in a gluten-free tortilla with spinach, red peppers, and balsamic vinaigrette.
+• Wrap sliced mushrooms in a chickpea flour tortilla with spinach, red peppers, and balsamic vinaigrette.

 • Thinly slice mushrooms and add to salads.